Protocentral/protocentral_sensything/docs/index.md

 **Application**:
 BMP180 barometric pressure sensor can be used to predict the weather, detect altitude, and measure vertical velocity.
 **Procedure**:
-This sensor s is one of the low cost solution for sensing applications related to barometric pressure and temperature.The BMP180 can communicate directly with a microcontroller in the device through I2C or SPI as a variant.
+This sensor is one of the low-cost solutions for sensing applications related to barometric pressure and temperature.
+The BMP180 can communicate directly with a microcontroller in the device through I2C or SPI as a variant.
 The applications for this sensor is navigation, GPS positioning as well as a tracker for hikers.
 We have enabled Qwiic connection using the channels.

 <img src="images/BMP180.JPG" width="700" height="500" />